 The AIDF introduced a master asset finance facility with ADS.
-The facility is designed to allow the ADS to assist with the acquisition of products which support the day-to-day operations of Anglican Schools and Diocesan Agencies, eg IT hardware and software and vehicles.
+The facility is designed to allow the ADS to assist with the acquisition of products which support the day-to-day operations of Anglican Schools and Diocesan Agencies financing, IT hardware, software and motor vehicles.